leigh-hackspace/HackspaceWiki/docs/infrastructure/network_layout.md

 * ISP: [Awareness Software Ltd](https://aware-soft.com/) (AS34931)
 * Mill Network Administrator: [Mark Nightingale](mailto:data@imagevillage.co.uk), Image Village.

-Access to the mill network is provided by a singular CAT5 delivered to the rear of the main space, just above where Rack1 is.
+Access to the mill network is provided by a singular CAT5 delivered to the rear of the main space, just above where Rack 1 is.

 * VLAN: 50 (untagged)
 * Subnet: `192.168.20.0/24`